-The Board is committed to the policy that no otherwise qualified person may be denied access to, be excluded from participation in, be denied the benefits of, or be subjected to unlawful discrimination under any District program or activity on the basis of disability, race, creed, color, sex, sexual orientation (which includes transgender status), marital status, national origin, religion, ancestry, need for special education services, or other protected class.
-Sexual harassment is a form of unlawful discrimination, and is separately addressed in district policies GBAA and JBB.
-As used in this policy and as defined by Colorado statute, "sexual orientation" means an individual's orientation toward heterosexuality, homosexuality, bisexuality or transgender status, or another individual's perception thereof.
+The Board is committed to the policy that no otherwise qualified person may be denied access to, be excluded from participation in, be denied the benefits of, or be subjected to unlawful discrimination under any district program or activity on the basis of disability, race, creed, color, sex, sexual orientation, gender identity, gender expression, marital status, national origin, religion, ancestry, or need for special education services.
+Accordingly, no otherwise qualified student, employee, applicant for employment, or member of the public may be excluded from participation in, be denied the benefits of, or be subjected to unlawful discrimination under any district program or activity on the basis of disability, race, creed, color, sex, sexual orientation, gender identity, gender expression, marital status, national origin, religion, ancestry, or need for special education services.
 Discrimination against employees and applicants for employment based on age, genetic information, and conditions related to pregnancy or childbirth is also prohibited in accordance with state and/or federal law.

-For purposes of this policy, these terms have the following meanings:
+For purposes of this policy and other policies including a nondiscrimination statement, these terms have the following meanings:

-- "Race" includes hair texture, hair type, or a protective hairstyle that is commonly or historically associated with race. - "Protective Hairstyle" includes such hairstyles as braids, locs, twists, tight coils or curls, cornrows, bantu knots, afros, and head wraps. - "Sexual Orientation" means a person's orientation toward heterosexuality, homosexuality, bisexuality, or transgender status or another person's perception thereof.
+- "Race" includes hair texture, hair type, or a protective hairstyle that is commonly or historically associated with race. - "Protective Hairstyle" includes such hairstyles as braids, locs, twists, tight coils or curls, cornrows, bantu knots, afros, and head wraps. - "Sexual Orientation" means an individual's identity, or another individual's perception thereof, in relation to the gender or genders to which the individual is sexually or emotionally attracted and the behavior or social affiliation that may result from the attraction. - "Gender Expression" means an individual's way of reflecting and expressing the individual's gender to the outside world, typically demonstrated through appearance, dress, and behavior. - "Gender Identity" means an individual's innate sense of the individual's own gender, which may or may not correspond with the individual's sex assigned at birth.